containers/podman/docs/podman-run.1.md

 Set the UTS mode for the container

 `host`: use the host's UTS namespace inside the container.
-`ns`: specify the usernamespace to use.
+`ns`: specify the user namespace to use.

 **NOTE**: the host mode gives the container access to changing the host's hostname and is therefore considered insecure.